On the cohomology of Kobayashi's plus/minus norm groups and applications: Elliptic curve over with supersingular reduction

 \ep

 \bpf In view of Lemmas \ref{supersingular points} and \ref{plus/minus and formal}, we have the following short exact sequences

 which in turn fit into the following diagram

-Since the leftmost and rightmost vertical maps are isomorphisms by Propositions \ref{H invariant of K} and \ref{H invariant of Kcyc}, so is the middle map.
+Since the leftmost and rightmost vertical maps are isomorphisms by Propositions \ref{H invariant of K} and \ref{H invariant of Kcyc}, so is the middle map by a snake lemma argument.
 This yields the isomorphism of the proposition for $i=0$.
 Now the bottom sequence of the diagram continues in the form

-Again, by virtue of Propositions \ref{H invariant of K} and \ref{H invariant of Kcyc}, we obtain the desired vanishing for $\i\geq 1$. \epf
+Again, by virtue of Propositions \ref{H invariant of K} and \ref{H invariant of Kcyc}, we obtain the desired vanishing for $i\geq 1$. \epf

 Recall that $\widehat{E}^\pm(\mK_n)\otimes\Qp/\Zp$ injects into $H^1(\mK_n,\Ep)$ via the Kummer map (cf. \cite[Lemma 8.17]{Kob}).
 Thus, it makes sense to speak of $\displaystyle \frac{H^1(\mK_\infty, \Ep)}{\widehat{E}^\pm(\mK_\infty)\otimes\Qp/\Zp}$.
 We may now state and prove the following.